riktothepast/Controller2D/README.md

 A simple Character Controller for 2D games that require tight movement.
 It requieres a Collider2D.

 ##### Collider type #####
 By default the collision shape to cast against the environment will be a square based on the bounds of the `Collider` attached to the game object.
-I you set a `Capsule Collider 2D` the controller will use a `Capsule` to check for collisions.
+If you set a `Capsule Collider 2D` the controller will use a `Capsule` to check for collisions.

 ##### Solid Mask #####
 Defines the layer masks on which the controller should check for collisions.